Skip to content

 Step 1: Access the Generator

 Head to Mockly's Discord message generator.
-No account needed—just open it and start building.
+Free to try, no download needed.
+Just open it and start building.

 Step 2: Set Up Your Server/DM Context